supperchong/algorithm/README.md

 ## Main Features

-**currently only support javascript and typescript,will support other language soon**
+**currently only support javascript,typescript,python3 ,will support other language soon**

 - write testcase in the file and run test in local, support link list and tree